squaremo/spresm/docs/rfc/0001-spresm.md

 ## Unresolved questions

+ - How is this different to ...
+   - Draft -- draft delivers code to a cluster, rather than configuration
+   - Skaffold
+   - Cloud-native Buildpacks
+   - Helm

 _Keep track here of questions that come up while this is a draft.
 Ideally, there will be nothing unresolved by the time the RFC is accepted.
 It is OK to resolve a question by explaining why it does not need to be answered_ yet _._